bkuczenski/TNC_MSSP/json/client/README.md

 ### Questions about schema

-My basic understanding of this workflow is that users answer (all) questions, and then then guidance will be presented to the user in the form of some sort of report.
+My basic understanding of this workflow is that users answer (all) questions, and then guidance will be presented to the user as some sort of report.
 That report will include a list of Targets that are filtered based on criteria and caveats.
 For each target, presumably we'll show all related caveats, with a byline explaining "because you answered x to question y".